 Currently one of the most in-demand and leading mobile messaging apps today, WhatsApp has ruled the internet like no other.
 Its popularity has been boosted by its easy user interface, and the fact that it has an extensive global user base has also added points to its popularity.
 Messages, voice notes, video or audio calls, you name it, and WhatsApp gives you access to all of them.

 However, there are moments when we feel the urge to unplug from the outside world, and the app’s continual message notifications don’t help.
 The app, however, does not allow us to log out in the same manner that the other social media platforms do.
 And you don’t uninstall and install the app whenever you feel like it.

 Also, turning off your internet connection isn’t the best answer because you use the internet for other reasons.
 At times like these, we frequently find ourselves looking for a way to stop receiving messages on Whatsapp without turning off data or Wifi.

-In this blog, we’ll guide you through the next best option for stopping WhatsApp from bombarding you with messages all the time without cutting off your internet connection.
+In this blog, we’ll guide you through the next best option for stopping WhatsApp from bombarding you with messages all the time without turning off data.

 How to Stop Receiving Whatsapp Messages When Data is On

 WhatsApp may be your go-to messaging app, but it can sometimes be unbearable.
 You may feel the need to take a breather from time to time.
 If turning off the internet isn’t an option, there’s a compelling desire to check our messages whenever an alert with the familiar tune pops on our home screen.
 So, we recommend that you turn off the app’s notifications entirely.

 This way, you don’t have to cut off from the other activities on your phone that require network connectivity.
 And you won’t have to hear the constant notification once the internet is turned on.

 Step 1: Open Whatsapp and tap on the three vertical lines at the top-right of your screen.

 Step 2: You will find the Settings option at the end of the menu; click on it.